naverlabseurope/DSBA-T3-1-00/README.md

 - translation: `bible_para` (https://huggingface.co/datasets/bible_para), `ted_talks_iwslt` (https://huggingface.co/datasets/ted_talks_iwslt)
 - summarization : `cnn-dailymail`
 - question answering: `squad`

-Note: `t5-small` can not handle sequences longer than 512 tokens; you would need to preprocess your datasets accordingly
+Note: `t5-small` can not handle sequences longer than 512 tokens; you would need to preprocess your datasets accordingly.
+Select ~1000 sentences from each of the datasets (use `test` when available, or `validation` split otherwise)

 ## Evaluations
 - Summarizaiton: ROUGE (https://www.aclweb.org/anthology/W04-1013.pdf)